paciorek/future-kubernetes/README.md

 ## Additional information

-Here is some additional information on [working with secrets in your Dockerfile and using Amazon ECR](working_with_secrets_and_ecr.md), contributed by Brandon Bertelson.
+Here is some additional information on [working with secrets in your Dockerfile and using Amazon ECR](working_with_secrets_and_ecr.md), contributed by Brandon Bertelsen.